 One truly amazing characteristic of God is His compassion.
 This compassion became fully manifest when He appeared as Sri Chaitanya Mahaprabhu 538 years ago.

 There was a time when I thought Sri Chaitanya Mahaprabhu was just a saint among many saintly persons born in India.
-But my quest for God pushed me into studying more about Him and, to my indescribable joy and satisfaction, I, by the mercy of Srila Prabhupada, came to realize that Lord Chaitanya is none other than Lord Krishna Himself and that Lord Krishna is none other than the Supreme Lord Himself, the topmost form of the Absolute Truth!
+But my quest for God pushed me into studying more about Him and, to my indescribable joy and satisfaction, I, by the mercy of Srila Prabhupada, came to realize that Lord Chaitanya is none other than Lord Krishna Himself and that Lord Krishna is none other than the Supreme Lord Himself, the topmost form of the Absolute Truth, Purna Purushottam Bhagvan!

 But the quest for God does not end there.
 Once we know who is God, we also need to know how to relate to Him as loving spiritual relationship with God is the ultimate goal of life.
-Out of the five main spiritual mellows, or rasa, namely, santa, dasya, sakhya, vatsalya and madhurya, the madhurya rasa, or serving God in conjugal love, is considered the topmost although all other mellows are also full in themselves.
+Out of the five main spiritual mellows, or rasa, namely, shAnta, dAsya, sakhya, vAtsalya and mAdhurya, the mAdhurya rasa, or serving God in conjugal love, which contains all other mellows, is considered the topmost although all other mellows are also full in themselves.
 These mellows are purely spiritual and one should not misunderstand them to be worldly relationships as the relationships found in this world are contaminated by the modes of material nature and false ego of the living entities.

 The reason Lord Sri Chaitanya Mahaprabhu is glorified as the most magnanimous form of God is because He freely offers everyone this highest form of loving devotional service.
 Srila Prabhpada points out that Lord Krishna demands surrender but Lord Chaitanya is so merciful that He does not ask anything.
 His compassion for the living entities is unfathomable and that is why He came personally to this planet a few hundred years ago and generously distributed love of Godhead.